Adamskoullos/Vue-JS-Guide/live-chat-app/2-signup-login-form.md

 ![Screenshot from 2021-03-09 11-02-17](https://user-images.githubusercontent.com/73107656/110461097-ed6aa000-80c6-11eb-9d1c-01f565681230.png)

-Now we can go back to the `signup.vue` form and add the `signup()` function to the `handleSubmit` function. `signup()` is an async function so `handleSubmit` is also and `async` function.
+Now we can go back to the `signup.vue` form and add the `signup()` function to the `handleSubmit` function. `signup()` is an async function so `handleSubmit` is also an `async` function.
 We use the `await` keyword when we invoke `signup()`.
 The function takes in the user inputs (email.value, password.value and displayName.value).
 We then add `error` to the `setup()` returned object to have access to any errors within the template.
-Here is the update pattern for the `signup.vue` form, we still need to add the error div to the template, which we will work on next:
+Here is the updated pattern for the `signup.vue` form, we still need to add the error div to the template, which we will work on next:

 ![Screenshot from 2021-03-09 10-42-40](https://user-images.githubusercontent.com/73107656/110458877-2f461700-80c4-11eb-9aad-c2706895883e.png)